-(1) Member of the Audit Committee

-- (2) Member of the Remuneration Committee

-- (3) Chairman of the Audit Committee

-- (4) Chairman of the Remuneration Committee
+- (1) Member of the Audit Committee - (2) Member of the Remuneration Committee and the Nomination Committee - (3) Chairman of the Audit Committee - (4) Chairman of the Remuneration Committee and the Nomination Committee commercialization.

-Lou Panaccio has served as Non-Executive Chairman of the Board of Directors since July 2014.
-Mr. Panaccio is a successful healthcare businessman with extensive experience leading companies from concept to commercialization.
 Mr. Panaccio possesses more than 30 years of executive leadership experience in healthcare services and life sciences, including more than 20 years of board-level experience.
 Mr. Panaccio is currently a Non-Executive Director of ASX50 company and one of the world's largest medical diagnostics companies, Sonic Healthcare Limited, where he has served since 2005.
 In addition, Mr. Panaccio is Non-Executive Director of Unison Housing Limited, Non-Executive Chairman of Genera Biosystems Limited, a publicly listed company (ASX) that develops and commercializes multiplexed molecular diagnostic tests, and a Non-Executive Director of Rhythm Biosciences Limited, a publicly listed (ASX) development-stage medical diagnostics company.